 “I’m confused,” Blushweaver finally said.

 “It’s easy,” Lightsong said.
-“You see someone wearing purple, you throw it in the urn.”
+“You see someone wearing purple, you throw a pebble in the urn of the same color.”

 “Yes, dear,” she said.
 “But why?”

 “To keep track of how many priests of each God enter the Court, of course,” Lightsong said.
-“They’ve slowed to nearly a trickle, however.
+“They’ve slowed to nearly a trickle.
 Scoot, would you mind organizing the counting?”

 Llarimar bowed, then gathered several servants and scribes, ordering them to empty the urns and count the contents of each one.

 “My dear Lightsong,” Blushweaver said.
 “I do apologize if I’ve been ignoring you lately.
-Allmother has simply been rudely unresponsive to my suggestions.
+Allmother has been rudely unresponsive to my suggestions.
 If my lack of attention has caused your fragile mind to snap. . . .”

 “My mind is quite unsnapped, thank you,” Lightsong said, sitting up, watching curiously as the servants counted.